minio/docs/source/concepts/erasure-coding.rst

 Starting with :minio-release:`RELEASE.2022-06-02T02-11-04Z`, MinIO supports a Single-Node Single-Drive (SNSD) topology with a zero-parity erasure coding backend.

+Erasure Coding protections do not apply to the zero-parity backend of |SNSD| deployments.
-Zero-parity deployments necessarily depend on the underlying storage for resiliency and availability.
-Erasure Coding protections and behavior do not apply to |SNSD| deployments.
+Zero-parity deployments depend on the underlying storage for resiliency and availability.

 .. _minio-ec-erasure-set: